 Also, the 832A supports unique security profiles for up to four users.
 Each user can be assigned a unique set of security parameters, including authentication and/or privileged access to SNMP.

-If you want to learn more about SNMP, Trap messages, message formats, or any other fundamental SNMP protocol concepts, just download your free copy of The Fast Track Introduction to SNMP.
+To learn more fundamental SNMP protocol concepts, just download your free copy of The Fast Track Introduction to SNMP.

-This white paper is a quick and easy (but solid and foundational) introduction to SNMP that has been created to give you the information you need to successfully implement SNMP-based alarm monitoring in your network.
-It's an introduction to SNMP from the perspective of telecom network alarm management, with fast specific answers to give you a better understanding of how SNMP monitoring will work in your network.
+This white paper is a quick and easy (but solid and foundational) introduction to SNMP.
+It has been created to give you the information you need to successfully implement SNMP-based alarm monitoring in your network.
+It's an introduction to SNMP from the perspective of telecom network alarm management.

-It summarizes the history and structure of the protocol, and offers some concrete applications for using SNMP in network alarm environments.
+Summarizing the history and structure of the protocol you'll see some concrete applications for using SNMP in internal network alarm environments.
 You'll also see diagrams and read plain-English descriptions that teach you the basics in an intuitive way.

-Don't hesitate to call one of our SNMP experts to ask a specific question, though.
+And don't hesitate to call one of our SNMP experts to ask a specific question, though.
 We can offer basic guidance as you learn SNMP, even if you don't need to purchase any new equipment.
-Although if you decide you're ready to purchase an SNMP RTU, manager, or mediation device, we'd be glad to give you a quote for field-proven gear.